vbetsch/mastermind/docs/functional-specifications.md

 * The number of attempts.
 * The proposed combination.
-* The number of red units (right colors in the right place).
+* The number of red pawns (right colors in the right place).
-* The number of white units (right colors in the wrong place).
+* The number of white pawns (right colors in the wrong place).
 * A history of previous attempts is displayed to help players refine their proposals.

 ## Save and restore game